 May I be free of suffering, and of the seeds of suffering.
 The Buddhists own this one, and I thank my friend Adrienne for giving me this wording.
 It certainly covers all the bases: Emotional and spiritual pain, chronic illness, deformities, and even a phalanx of searing regrets.

 May I be joyful.
 People—even friends—often ask me if something is bothering me.
 Usually the answer is no. I might be pondering something—thinking.
-But there’s something dour about my expression that tends to eclipse any joy I might actually be experiencing.
-I’m pretty sure this runs deep.
+But there is something dour about my expression that tends to eclipse any joy I might actually be experiencing.
+I know this runs deep.
 It bears looking into further.

-After I’ve run through all nine beads of this meditation, I wrap it up with a little coda: If this practice be worthy, may its benefits be spread far and wide.
+After I have run through all nine beads of this meditation, I wrap it up with a little coda: May this practice be worthy, and may its benefits be spread far and wide.
+And then, just to be sure I covered all the bases, I added, May this practice be worthy, and may its benefits extend to the farthest curves of the cosmos.
 At first this closing felt a little grandiose, but that no longer troubles me.
 After all, if you believe that everything is interconnected, it follows that even a solitary wish uttered in one far sector of the cosmos might well reach out and touch someone in another, even farther reach.

 And then I sound out OM two or three times.
 To me, OM is akin to amen.
 Or perhaps to calling out joyfully, let’s play ball!

-(§) This is the sequence they take in my meditation, not the order they will follow in these dispatches.
+* This is the sequence these entries take in my meditation, not the order they will follow in these dispatches.
 But you already know that, don’t you?